Hot topic question: How do bloggers make money online???

 Let’s get into the four main ways that bloggers make money.
 Actually, before I get into the four ways, let’s talk page views.

-Everybody wants to know what’s that perfect number of social media followers they need to have in order to monetise their social media platforms.
+Everybody wants to know what’s the perfect number of social media followers they need to have in order to monetize their social media platforms.
 Same for blogging, what’s the magic number of page views?

 You know the answer to this already.
 There’s no magic number.
 Engagement is where it’s at.
 It’s important to find your tribe, your audience, your die-hard fans that love you, listen to you and trust you.

 Different monetisation networks will have their minimums for you to reach before they allow you in, but they care more about how much your audience engages with your content.
 They want to know if you have a low bounce-rate, lots of comments and can influence people to click on your links and actually buy whatever it is you’re promoting.

 Having huge numbers does not automatically convert and ad networks know this.
 They’re not fooled by the influencer with 50,000 followers if they’re only able to get 3 comments at best.
 Strive to get to know your audience intimately and connect with them.
 Find the places that they hang out and engage with them there.
 Provide solutions to problems they’re facing and get them on your email list.
 That’s where the big money is.

 Check out 21 ways that you can drive more traffic to your blog here.
 Now, let’s get into the monetization methods.